AI/MATH policy document.

-The underlying questions within AI/Mathematics are very much the same questions as AI/MLX but the methods of investigation as well as the type of answers are quite different.
-The search is for underlying mathematical concepts and theorems that can explain or help to understand the above described progress.
+Our aim is to develop and formulate underlying mathematical concepts and theorems that can explain and help understand the above described progress.
 Distilling mathematical ideas and mechanisms that are behind different successful applications will lead to a deeper understanding of the field, and will promote interdisciplinary cross-fertilization.

 With regards to the coming recruitments, they will be instrumental in forming the final program.
 We see several possible research directions that are relevant for the mathematical foundations, for example:

 Verifiable, rigorous methods: This is a challenge as AI is used for increasingly more important tasks, that may be critical for survival.
 Without a thorough understanding of the inner workings of AI, it is impossible to predict a model’s behavior on previously untested input data.
 Developing a firm theoretical foundation of reachability analysis for AI is a challenge for mathematics.

 Reproducibility/robustness: Large-scale numerical computations that are performed on heterogeneous platforms are known to be non-deterministic, thus producing different results when repeatedly run with the same initial data.
 Large AI models share this problem.
 How can we find an appropriate standard for reproducibility?
 What is a correct measure to use?
 Which properties will guarantee that a system produces reproducible results, and which properties will prevent this?
 How robust is a model to small perturbations of its parameters, or of small changes to the training data?
 This questions are important to address, and require fundamental research.